Hebrews 5

 3 And for that reason, just as he is obligated (to

-make an offering) for the people, so also (must he make offering)
+make an offering) for the people, so also (must he make an offering)

 4 And no man receives this honor from himself, but